210628-UTA-NET/P2-Dotnet-Party-Games/README.md

 <!-- [Dotnet.Party.Games.2.docx](https://github.com/210628-UTA-NET/P2-Dotnet-Party-Games/files/6903590/Dotnet.Party.Games.2.docx) -->
 https://p2partygames.azurewebsites.net/
 ## **Overview:**
-**	Dotnet Party Games is a multiplayer mini-game roulette- a web-based application that will allow users to compete with each other in a series of simple browser games.
-You can make an account and queue into live matchmaking allowing users to actively compete with each other through a variety of different web games.
-Here, game stats can be tracked and provided within a user’s profile and a global leaderboard can be established.
-After a game session, users will have the option to rematch or requeue into matchmaking, where the process will be repeated.
-Relevant game statistics will be recorded and available for access within a user profile (wins/losses/personal best(PB)/performance).
+** Dotnet Party Games is a multiplayer mini-game roulette: a web-based application that will allow users to compete with each other through a series of browser games.
+A user can make an account, login, and be placed in a global room with other players.
+Here, users can interact with one another over a live chat and challenge each other's leaderboard scores through a variety of mini-games.
+Game histories and their stats are tracked and this information can be found within a user's profile.
 ## **Tables:**
 1. User table - User Credentials
 1. Games table - List of Games